 Our Farm Management Support specialists continuously investigate how to improve the milking process even further.
 They do this by running tests in the barn while using our customers’ knowledge of the Lely barn solutions.
 In this way they gain valuable insights, which help you to manage your dairy farm more efficiently and profitably.

-Management, T4C & InHerd, Cow health, Milking
+Management, T4C & InHerd, Cow health, Feeding, Milking